 A 29-amino acid GHRH analog that was the first GH secretagogue to receive FDA approval, studied for GH deficiency and anti-aging applications.

 Sermorelin stimulates the pituitary gland to produce and secrete growth hormone through GHRH receptor activation on somatotroph cells.
-Unlike exogenous recombinant GH (which provides a flat, supraphysiological hormone level), Sermorelin preserves the natural pulsatile pattern of GH release and maintains negative feedback regulation through the hypothalamic-pituitary axis.
-This means the body's own regulatory mechanisms prevent GH levels from reaching dangerously high levels, providing a built-in safety margin.
+Here's the big advantage over injecting straight GH: Sermorelin lets your body decide how much growth hormone to make.
+It preserves the natural pulsatile release pattern and keeps the feedback loop intact.
+Your own regulatory system prevents GH from going dangerously high — a built-in safety margin you don't get with exogenous GH.

-Although Geref was voluntarily discontinued by the manufacturer in 2008 for commercial reasons (not safety concerns), Sermorelin continues to be widely used in compounding pharmacies and research applications.
-Its long track record of clinical use, FDA approval history, and well-characterized safety profile make it one of the most extensively validated GH secretagogues.
+Geref was pulled from the market in 2008 for business reasons, not safety reasons.
+Sermorelin is alive and well in compounding pharmacies and research settings.
+Few GH secretagogues can match its track record: years of clinical use, actual FDA approval history, and a thoroughly characterized safety profile.
 It is frequently used in age-management medicine as an alternative to direct GH replacement.

 Sermorelin's mechanism of action centers on its interaction with the GHRH receptor on pituitary somatotroph cells.
 As a truncated analog of native GHRH, it retains full receptor binding affinity and triggers the same downstream signaling cascade that promotes growth hormone synthesis and release.